 200 sites – electricity, flush toilets, hot showers, potable water, sani dump, fire pits

 This is the main Waskesiu Lake campground for tenting, although it also has spots for small RVs and trailers.
 It is entirely enclosed in trees which means a nice, forest feel, lots of shade and plenty of wildlife (including mosquitoes).
-Located just at the north end of town, there is easy access to Beaver Glen Beach (as you might expect) and the store at Baker’s Bungalows.
+Located just at the north end of town, there is easy access to Beaver Glen Beach (as you might expect) and Baker’s Market.
 The main downtown core is still only a 15-minute walk as well.

 For those looking to mix comfort and nature, Beaver Glen Campground also offers 10 oTENTik cabins.
 Actually, they are not quite cabins, not quite tents, but they come with real beds, actual furniture, heaters, an open deck and a screened-in seating tent.
 There are outside electrical outlets and no plumbing or potable water on-site but you have access to the regular Beaver Glen bathrooms, showers and water taps just like everybody else.